-- Medications used to the dissolve blood clot(s) that cause an ischemic stroke.
-Medications that dissolve clots are called thrombolytics or fibrinolytics are commonly known as "clot busters” and can help reduce the damage to brain cells caused by the stroke.
-By dissolving the clot, blood flow to the brain is restored, and can decrease the severity of symptoms.
+Medications that dissolve clots, called thrombolytics or fibrinolytics, are commonly known as "clot busters” and can help reduce the damage to brain cells caused by the stroke.
+Dissolving the clot may restore blood flow to the brain and can decrease the severity of symptoms.
 In order to be most effective and safe, these agents must be given within 4.5 hours of a stroke's onset.

-Clot buster medications can be given directly at the clot using intra-arterial (IA) techniques.
-Patients that can be treated with these techniques must meet specific criteria using MRI imaging.
-This therapy can be used after the time window for intravenous therapy has passed, provided that criteria are met.
-Clot retrieval devices can be used in conjunction with IA therapy to remove clots from the brain and restore blood flow.
+Clot buster medications can be given directly at the clot using intra-arterial (IA) techniques if patients meet specific criteria using MRI imaging.
+This therapy can be used after the time window for intravenous therapy has passed.
+Clot retrieval devices along with IA therapy can remove clots from the brain and restore blood flow.

-Patients with stroke symptoms are evaluated with the National Institution of Health Stroke Scale (NIHSS) in the Emergency Department to determine the severity of their stroke.
+Patients with stroke symptoms are evaluated with the National Institution of Health Stroke Scale (NIHSS) in the emergency department to determine the severity of their stroke.
 This test is the standard evaluation for all stroke patients, and is a quick way of communicating information about a patient’s condition to other providers.
 It is also used to evaluate changes in neurologic status throughout admission to the hospital.

 ICP can increase after stroke, and the brain is at risk for further damage through herniation.
 There are several interventions that can be used to manage increased ICP including special types of intravenous (IV) fluids like hypertonic saline, or changes in breathing through intubation and hyperventilation.
 ICP can be monitored and managed with an intraventricular catheter, which is inserted directly into the brain.

 For more information, contact The Johns Hopkins Hospital Stroke Center at 410-955-2228.

-If you have questions about the Stroke Prevention And Recovery Center, please call us at 443-287-8514.
+Questions about the Stroke Prevention And Recovery Center?
+Please call 443-287-8514.